 Since every fiber of my being wants to be nothing like my mother, that’s all it takes to motivate me to change my behavior.

-With that kind of driving force, it instantly stops me in my tracks, and the behavior either changes or disappears.
+It’s driving force that instantly stops me in my tracks, and the behavior either changes or disappears.

 Once you become aware of what you don’t like about yourself, you can change it.

 My mother can do no wrong, didn’t you know?

 When you find out everything you know is ass-backward, it feels like your brain cracks.

 It’s a terrible hardship to know you were raised by a lunatic.

 I decided to put down my sword and follow my husband’s lead.

 - Be ready for a clean fight.
 Make a conscious decision to change your behavior when the moment arrives.
 I would get instantly pissed off and then do and say things I regret later because, as a child, I wasn’t allowed the think things through, and it’s exactly what my mother would do.
 A narcissistically abusive parent doesn’t want you to have time to think.
 They need to keep you as unsure as possible, so you don’t try to think independently.